Greenwich, CT, is a wonderful getaway destination for a wide variety of reasons.

 Greenwich Avenue Restaurants

 After some much-needed retail therapy, satisfy your appetite with a taste of Greenwich Avenue!
 There are so many delicious downtown Greenwich restaurants along The Ave for you to try.
 Here, you’ll discover an eclectic mix of cuisine including authentic Italian at Mediterraneo and Terra Ristorante.
 You’ll also find a variety of French restaurants and Indian eateries.
-If you’re in the mood for lighter fare, stop by Back 40 Kitchen or Steam.
+If you’re in the mood for lighter fare, stop by Steam.
 These spots serve some vegan- and vegetarian-friendly dishes made with fresh, locally grown ingredients.
 Wash it all down with a glass of wine or handcrafted cocktail from Harvest Wine Bar.
 Your taste buds will thank you!